ningyuxu/tip_of_tongue/README.md

 The table below shows the performance of different LLMs in the reverse dictionary task when provided with 24 description–word pairs (averaged across five runs).

-We incorporate some newly launched LLMs for comparison ([OLMo](https://arxiv.org/abs/2402.00838) by AllenAi and [Gemma](https://storage.googleapis.com/deepmind-media/gemma/gemma-report.pdf) by Google).
+We incorporate some newly launched LLMs for comparison ([OLMo](https://arxiv.org/abs/2402.00838) by AllenAI and [Gemma](https://storage.googleapis.com/deepmind-media/gemma/gemma-report.pdf) by Google).

 | Model        | Demo 24 |
 |--------------|---------|